How to Allow Editors to Edit Gravity Forms

 gravity forms logo

-We frequently instruct clients to try to keep the number of users with administrator level access to a minimum.
-Not everyone who will be editing site content needs to also have access to all the plugins and settings, nor should they.
+We frequently instruct clients to try to keep the number of users with administrator-level access to a minimum.
+Not everyone who will be editing site content needs to also have access to all the plugins, such as Gravity Forms, and settings, nor should they.

 The problem is that by default, giving more limited access to users, such as the Editor role, limits them to accessing the standard content: Posts and Pages.
 But almost all websites have kinds of content that is edited outside of these two areas.
 What about pop ups or forms?